Lightning and Static Electricity

 how lightning is formed

-When you are ready, click NEXT to head over to the Got It? section and practice what you have learned.
+When ready, click NEXT to head to the Got It? section and practice learning.

 Image - Button Next